Pütchipü'ü: Recognition

 In 2010, this mediation system was recognized by UNESCO as part of the Intangible Cultural Heritage of Humanity.
 This indigenous law system has been recognized by governments of Venezuela and Colombia.
-The pütchipü'ui are organized by the Major Autonomous Board of Palabreros.
+The pütchipü'ui are organized by the Major Autonomous Board of Palabreros; as of 2010, there were 37 pütchipü'ui serving the council, as well as a further 20 young Wayuu professionals, both from Venezuela and Colombia.